With more than 10,000 systems from one manufacturer installed worldwide as of 2021, the case for CO2 as a refrigerant is compelling.

 CO2 (R744) Refrigeration Rack

-HillPhoenix Advansor CO2 display case refrigeration systems
+HillPhoenix Advansor CO2 display case rack refrigeration systems

 CO2 within the past dozen years began being commercially used as a secondary coolant for low-temperature applications.
-Eventually, new developments in the technology further led to its use as a low-temperature direct expansion (DX) refrigerant in cascade systems.
-The difference between the two is that whereas CO2 used in secondary systems, circulates as a chilled fluid that absorbs heat without changing state, in a cascade system it is used as a conventional refrigerant undergoing changes in state as it moves from one heat exchanger to another.
+Eventually, new developments in the technology further led to its use as a low-temperature direct expansion (DX) refrigerant in cascade refrigeration systems.
+The difference between the two is that whereas CO2 used in secondary systems, circulates as a chilled fluid that absorbs heat without changing state, in a CO2 cascade refrigeration system it is used as a conventional refrigerant undergoing changes in state as it moves from one heat exchanger to another.
 What makes the latter approach a cascade system is that a heat exchanger connecting the upper and lower cascade is the condenser for the lower while at the same time also working as an evaporator for the upper.
 In other words, the upper section cascades its cooling to the lower section.
 Both of these approaches however, continued to rely on the use of HFCs in the primary side of secondary systems and in the upper section of cascade systems, albeit in far reduced volumes compared to conventional systems.

 An All-CO2 Refrigeration System